GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The function is bound to the component and thus a class method again.
-You have to bind and define the method.
+The function is bound to the component and is thus another class method, which must be bound and defined.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~